AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 DistributedModelParameters:train(featureVector1, labelScalar1, 1)

--- train() or reinforce() functions from DistributedModelParameters will update the main model parameters in DistributedModelParameters object when the number of train() or reinforce() function calls reaches certain limits.
+-- The train() or reinforce() functions from DistributedModelParameters will update the main model parameters in DistributedModelParameters
+-- object when the number of train() or reinforce() function calls reaches certain limits.
 -- Once updated, you can call DistributedGradients' getMainModelParameters() to update the LinearRegression's model parameters.

 local UpdatedModelParameters = DistributedModelParameters:getMainModelParameters()